Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Parental responsibilities

 A parent coroutine always waits for completion of all its children.
-Parent does not have to explicitly track all the children it launches and it does not have to use [join] to wait for them at the end:
+Parent does not have to explicitly track all the children it launches and it does not have to use [Job.join] to wait for them at the end:

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {